zhijun-gu/sublime-evernote/README.md

 To start using it install it from Package Control and type "Evernote" on the Command Pallette (<kbd>ctrl+shift+p</kbd>).
 See [First Use](#first-use) for linking the plugin to your account.

+If you like this plugin and would like to support its development please consider donating through a [paypal donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JFWLSUZYXUHAQ) or using [gratipay].

 # Main Features

  * **Send a note to Evernote:** converts the markdown document in the current view into rich text and sends it to your Evernote.
 You will be able to choose a title, tags and the notebook where to store it.